codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 ### Scripts

-Sõltuvalt sellest, mis appi sa buildid, script varieerub.
-See on see osa, kus sul on kõik commandid, mis on vajalikud appi buildimiseks.
+Scripts specify what kind of application is built.
+Thus, this section includes all the commands to actually build an application.
+There are example scripts for building a [React Native application](./building-a-react-native-app/), a [native Android application](./building-a-native-android-app/) or a [native iOS application](./building-a-native-ios-app/).

 ### Testing

+There are two types of tests that users can run when developing mobile apps, unit tests (for testing code) and instrumentation tests (for testing the UI and the application in general).
+These tests take place in a simulator (iOS) or emulator (android), depending on the platform.
 Examples of testing are available [here](./testing/).

 ### Artifacts

-`artifacts:` Configure the paths and names of the artifacts you would like to use in the following steps, e.g. for publishing, or have available for download on the build page.
+Configure the paths and names of the artifacts you would like to use in the following steps, e.g. for publishing, or have available for download on the build page.
 All paths are relative to the clone directory, but absolute paths are supported as well.
 You can also use environment variables in artifact patterns.

     artifacts:
       - build/**/outputs/**/*.apk                   # relative path for a project in root directory